-Be advised, a black market for the prescription treatment has developed, and Trimix is being sold, dispensed, and administered without the supervision of a physician.
-You can guess the consequences: Men are being given excessive doses of Trimix, and are needlessly suffering the complications of priapism, landing in emergency rooms across the country.
+Be advised, a black market for the prescription treatment has developed, and Trimix is being sold and administered without the supervision of a physician.
+You can guess the consequences: Men are being given excessive doses of Trimix, and are suffering the complications of priapism, landing in emergency rooms.
 Bottom line: Using Trimix outside of medical supervision is a very high risk strategy.

 Additionally less than sterile development can lead to poor quality and obvious risks of dangerous injections and infections.
 Buy quality from a USA accredited pharmacy.
 Look for FDA accreditation or ACHC (Accreditation Commission for Health Care).